tessercat/daoistic-book/book.md

-Since they say that festivals favour the east, and funerals favour the west, seat the conquered in the east, seat the victor in the west.
+Since they say that festivals favour the east, and funerals favour the west, seat the conquered on the right, seat the victor on the left.

-When you hold a service in remembrance, mourn the dead in sadness and sorrow, hold a wake for victory in war.
+Hold a service in remembrance, mourn the dead in sadness and sorrow, hold a wake for victory in war.